Zukizuk/RAG/README.md

 # ChatRAGI

 ChatRAGI is an AI-powered chatbot that leverages **Retrieval-Augmented Generation (RAG)** to provide insightful and context-aware responses.
 Built with **LlamaIndex**, **Gemini AI**, and **Streamlit**, this application efficiently retrieves relevant information from a local dataset and generates intelligent responses.
+Check it out here [Link](https://zuki-rag.streamlit.app/)

 ## 🚀 Features